dumbledorearmy/GettingCleaningDataCourseProject/CodeBook.md

     https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-Transformations
+Transformations (Also see comments in "run_analysis.R" file for complete understanding
 ================================
-No transformations were done.
 Steps included combining training and test data for features (only mean and standard deviation features), activity ID's, activity labels and subjects.
 These were all combined into a single dataset and the melt+dcast function was used to summarize information by Activity Label and Subject.
 Output is a tidy data file as expected - average of each variable for each activity and each subject.